-(a) If the percentage of units occupied by handicapped households is less than 13.5%, the LHA shall place one eligible and qualified handicapped household for each eligible and qualified elderly household placed until such time as the percentage of handicapped households equals or exceeds 13.5%.
+(a) If the percentage of Units occupied by Households of Person(s) with Disabilities is less than 13.5%, the LHA shall place one eligible and qualified Household of Person(s) with Disabilities for each eligible and qualified Elderly Household placed until such time as the percentage of Households of Person(s) with Disabilities equals or exceeds 13.5%.

-(b) If the percentage of the units occupied by handicapped households equals or exceeds 13.5%, the LHA shall place eligible and qualified elderly households until such time as the percentage of handicapped households falls below 13.5%.
+(b) If the percentage of the Units occupied by Households of Person(s) with Disabilities equals or exceeds 13.5%, the LHA shall place eligible and qualified Elderly Households until such time as the percentage of Households of Person(s) with Disabilities falls below 13.5%.

-(c) If the percentage of units occupied by handicapped households equals or exceeds 13.5%, but the LHA has exhausted its waiting list of eligible and qualified elderly households, the LHA shall place those eligible and qualified handicapped households whose members have attained 50 years of age, but are younger than 60 years old, until such time as the percentage of handicapped households falls below 13.5% or until there is an application from an eligible and qualified elderly household.
+(c) If the percentage of Units occupied by Households of Person(s) with Disabilities equals or exceeds 13.5%, but the LHA has exhausted its waiting list of eligible and qualified Elderly Households, the LHA shall place those eligible and qualified Households of Person(s) with Disabilities whose members have attained 50 years of age, but are younger than 60 years old, until such time as the percentage of Households of Person(s) with Disabilities falls below 13.5% or until there is an application from an eligible and qualified Elderly Household.

-(d) If the percentage of units occupied by handicapped households equals or exceeds 13.5%, and the LHA has exhausted its waiting list of eligible and qualified elderly households and eligible and qualified handicapped households whose members have attained 50 years of age, but are younger than 60 years old, the LHA shall place eligible and qualified handicapped households, without regard to age, until there is an eligible and qualified elderly household or, in the absence of such an elderly household, an eligible and qualified handicapped household whose members have attained 50 years of age, but who are younger than 60 years old.
+(d) If the percentage of Units occupied by Households of Person(s) with Disabilities equals or exceeds 13.5%, and the LHA has exhausted its waiting list of eligible and qualified Elderly Households and eligible and qualified Households of Person(s) with Disabilities whose members have attained 50 years of age, but are younger than 60 years old, the LHA shall place eligible and qualified Household(s) of Person(s) with Disabilities, without regard to age, until there is an eligible and qualified Elderly Household or, in the absence of such an Elderly Household, an eligible and qualified Household of Person(s) with Disabilities whose members have attained 50 years of age, but who are younger than 60 years old.

 (3) Placement by LHA Granting Affirmative Action Preference.
 Affirmative Action Goals have been established for many LHAs as a specific remedy for discriminatory effects in tenant selection.
-The affirmative action preference in placement remains in effect, subject to review by the Department and applicable law.
-On an annual basis each LHA shall determine whether the number of households in its family housing with at least one Minority member and the number of Minority households in its elderly/handicapped housing with at least one Minority member meets the applicable Affirmative Action Goal.
-If the number of households with at least one Minority member for either type of housing fails to meets the LHA's goal, the LHA shall provide an affirmative action preference in placement for the type of housing involved until the goal is met.
-If an LHA provides such a preference, the LHA, subject to Department approval, shall establish a placement rate by which it will place Minority and non-minority applicants during the next 12 months.
+The affirmative action preference in placement remains in effect, subject to review by EOHLC and applicable law.
+On an annual basis each LHA shall determine whether the number of households in its Family Housing with at least one Minority member and the number of Minority households in its Elderly/Disabled Housing with at least one Minority member meets the applicable Affirmative Action Goal.
+If the number of households with at least one Minority member for either type of housing fails to meet the LHA's goal, the LHA shall provide an affirmative action preference in placement for the type of housing involved until the goal is met.
+If an LHA provides such a preference, the LHA, subject to EOHLC approval, shall establish a placement rate by which it will place Minority and non-Minority applicants during the next 12 months.
 The LHA shall establish the percentage of its placements to which the preference shall apply for each type of housing involved; such percentage shall not be higher than 33.33% nor less than 20% of placements made for any type of housing.
-The affirmative action preference in placement, when applicable, shall result in selection of applicants with at least one Minority household member for a unit of appropriate size in accordance with the highest preference category within the highest priority category of general applicability.
-The affirmative action preference shall not limit the placement of a Minority household which would otherwise be due the next unit offer.
+The affirmative action preference in placement, when applicable, shall result in selection of applicants with at least one Minority household member for a Unit of Appropriate Unit Size in accordance with the highest preference category within the highest priority category of general applicability.
+The affirmative action preference shall not limit the placement of a Minority household which would otherwise be due the next Unit offer.

 (4) Offers to Applicants.